 The harvest window is a few days in duration in order to maintain correct appearance and size of the leaves.
 The result is a naturally sweet tea offering a delicate note of honey.
 We found this lot early and once tasted, selected it for this year's offering.
 On the farm, ample water flows provide strong moisture for the tea bushes nurturing the early bud and top leaf growth.
 Colder night temperatures matched with warm daytime temps serve to clarify the liquor.

-Tasting notes.
-As this varietal grows at a high elevation, it taste is fresh and light.
-The leaf aroma is vegetal; the taste is naturally sweet and clean.
-A refreshing tea, it is great as an afternoon beverage and it goes very well with food.
+As this varietal grows at a high elevation, its taste is fresh and light.
+The leaf aroma is lightly vegetal; the taste is natural, very light on the palate but grows in its finish and lingers long after tasting.
+A refreshing green tea, it is great as an afternoon beverage.

-Brewing suggestions.
-One tablespoon or 3 grams of leaf will make 8-12 ounces of tea.
-Use water temperature of 195 - 205 degrees F and steep briefly for 2 minutes.
-This tea can become astringent if steeped too long.
+One tablespoon or 3 grams of leaf will make 8 ounces of tea.
+Use water temperature of 185 - 195 degrees F and steep briefly for 2 minutes.